CleanroomMC/Website/docs/groovy-script/mods/selectionguicrafting/recipe.md

     frame(ResourceLocation)
     ```

 - `RecipeInput`.
 The input items that are required to craft the recipe.
 Input refers to the offhand item.
 You can add multiple inputs each with a different amount.
+The `int` value is the damage applied to the item, the `double` value is the chance the item will be damaged / consumed.
 Requires greater than or equal to 0.

     ```groovy:no-line-numbers
-    input(Collection)
     input(IIngredient)
     input(RecipeInput)
     input(Collection<?>)
-    input(RecipeInput[])
     input(IIngredient...)
     input(RecipeInput...)
     input(IIngredient, int)